MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

 5. Select **OK**.

-6. To change the default language for an existing sign in account:
+6. To change the default language for an existing sign-in account:
     1. Repeat steps 1 and 2.
     2. From the **Logins** folder, select and double-click the account for which you want to change the default language.
     3. Select **Properties** and repeat step 4 and 5.